capenaka/SlicerUpperAirwaySegmentator/README.md

 ## Contact

-For any questions or suggestions, please contact [Alejandro Matos Camarillo] at [amatos@ualberta.ca].
+For any questions or suggestions, please contact Alejandro Matos Camarillo at amatos@ualberta.ca.